Sinking of Ville du Havre

-"Father wrote to Aunt Rachel; "On thursday last we passed over the spot where she went down in mid-ocean, the water three miles deep.
+"On Thursday last we passed over the spot where she went down in mid-ocean, the water three miles deep.
 But I do not think of our dear ones there.
-They are safe, folded, the dear lambs, and there,before very long, shall we be too.
+They are safe, folded, the dear lambs, and there, before very long, shall we be too.
 In the meantime, thanks to God, we have an opportunity to serve and praise Him for His love and mercy to us and ours.
 I will praise Him while I have my being.
-May we each one arise, leave all, and follow Him.""
+May we each one arise, leave all, and follow Him."

 When peace like a river attendeth my way,

 Whatever my lot, Thou has taught me to know;

 It is well, it is well with my soul.

 Tho' Satan should buffet, tho' trials should come,

 That Christ hath regarded my helpless estate,

 And hath shed his own blood for my soul.

 My sin - oh, the bliss of this glorious thought!